1. Cleverly store crafts

 6. Make your own dust ruffle

 Add a sense of elegance to your bedroom by hanging a valance from a tension rod under your bed to create a dust ruffle that will hide clutter or stored items.
+These organizational tools from Amazon will have your life cleaned up in a jiffy.

 7. Install a never-ending paper supply